AdaCore/training_material/courses/fundamentals_of_ada/902_future_capabilities.rst

 * Used size of the array can varry over time.

-* `'Capacity` will return maximum number of elements of an array
+* `'Capacity` will return maximum number of components of an array

 .. code:: Ada